Siphon880gh/devbrain/Enterprise - DevOps, Docker, Server Admin, SaaS Scaling, Payment Systems/Architecture - Microservices/Microservices PRIMER brief.md

-Consider breaking your app into parts called microservices.
+Consider breaking your full-stack app into parts called microservices.
 That allows you to allocate one part more to cpu and another part more to concurrency, eg respectively: video generator and api.
-For the microservices to communicate with each other, you give them ports
+For the microservices to communicate with each other, you give them ports.

 You can use tools like gunicorn (if python code) to achieve this